bodybank-sdk/BodyBank-SDK-JS/readme_i18n/README_en.md

 1. Creation & Restoration of token
 2. Creation of new estimation requests
-3. Subscription of estimation reqeusts' status
-4. Getting result of estimation requests
+3. Getting result of estimation requests

 > Note: NO UI IS PROVIDED BY THIS SDK.